axelmm/ufront-iso/README.md

 Build
 -----

-The libraries neede for building this demo are [Detox](https://github.com/jasononeil/detox) (current version 1.0.0-rc2) and [ufront-mvx](https://github.com/ufront/ufront-mvc) (current version 1.0.0-rc9).
+The libraries needed for building this demo are [Detox](https://github.com/jasononeil/detox) (current version 1.0.0-rc2) and [ufront-mvx](https://github.com/ufront/ufront-mvc) (current version 1.0.0-rc9).
 They can be installed using haxelib:

 `> haxelib install ufront-mvc`